LocalResearchGroup/llm-foundry/docs/Quick Starts.md

 This assumes you have modal installed and have logged in via command line.
 Create the following file locally (we'll call it `quick-start.py`) and run it via CLI with `modal run quick-start.py`:

-<mark>Remove this line before opening PR: if the `docs` branch hasn't been merged to `main` yet use `"git clone -b docs https://github.com/LocalResearchGroup/llm-foundry.git && "`</mark>
+<mark>Remove this line before merging PR: if the `docs` branch hasn't been merged to `main` yet use `"git clone -b docs https://github.com/LocalResearchGroup/llm-foundry.git && "`</mark>

 Note that the batch size arguments can be adjusted based on which GPU you use (L4, A10 or A100).